Running a game

 Venues

-- As mentioned in the Introduction venues can exceed £1,000.00, but this is at least the one expense that is very easily calculated in advance as the venue owner will have advised you how much they will charge for the hire.
+- As mentioned in the Introduction venues are the singularly most expensive part of any game, but this is at least the one expense that is very easily calculated in advance as the venue owner will have advised you how much they will charge for the hire.
 Given the large sums of money involved The Dark Door is usually able to assist with advance payments for venues.
 That one aspect aside, it is more usual for you to recover your game outlay once the event has been run and all game fees collected.

 Props and costumes

 - It is not possible to give any firm guidance to as to what you can expect to pay out for props and costumes as such things are of course specific to the requirements of each event.
 Whether you are buying times readymade or the components to build them yourself, the key here is to do your research and look into what the items are likely to cost.
-In addition to looking into the cost of those specific items we would recommend that you allow around £50 to £100 for “miscellaneous” expenses.
+In addition to looking into the cost of those specific items we would recommend that you allow room in your budget for miscellaneous expenses.

 Food